Stress Relief at Your Fingertips! Laura's little book of five-minute meditations, affirmations & mantras is just what you need NOW.

 A love story.

-Published April 1, 2021 by Archway Publishing from Simon & Schuster.
+To be published Fall, 2021 by Archway Publishing from Simon & Schuster.
 Available here or where all books are sold.

 To read an excerpt, go here.
 This novel was inspired by many days in Hawaii and in Tuscany.
 I'm excited to hear your thoughts!
 L x